Thefts of Car Parts - Loudoun County Sheriff

 - ENTER YOUR INFORMATION: Be sure to select the AVCA – General Information

-REMINDER: Please bag your yard waste and dispose of properly.
 Do not dispose of yard waste on common area, including wooded common areas.
+Yard waste is picked up every Monday.

 Effective January 13, 2020, the Ashburn Village Community Association, Inc. Policy Resolution NO 2018-0828 Vehicle Parking will be enforced to address safety concerns and violations as identified by the policy.
 The HOA staff has posted notices and issued violations, but homeowners are still parking illegally and against the established policy and Loudoun County Ordinance 480.105.